plops/sapkowski_in_english/narrenturm/text.md

 in Wrocław.
 Tomasz, on the other hand, married Boguszka, daughter of Miksza of Prochowice, and fathered two children with her.
 Piotr, called Peterlin, and Reinmar, called Reynevan.
 Peterlin, or Parsley, and Reynevan, or Tansy.
-Such vegetable-herbal cognomens, I have no idea, whether they придумали them themselves or it was their father's fancy.
+Such vegetable-herbal cognomens, I have no idea, whether they came up with them themselves or it was their father's fancy.
 He, by the way, if we're on the subject, fell at Tannenberg."
 "On whose side?"
 "On ours, the Christian side."